-Since recreational marijuana is still illegal, state-verified medical marijuana dispensaries are the only type available.
-As of January 2020, there are roughly 100 dispensaries throughout the state, with the greater Phoenix area home to the majority (Phoenix alone has over 20 different state-verified medical dispensaries).
+While recreational dispensaries were legalized in November 2020, the regulations for the market have not been set up yet.
+Arizona lawmakers have until April 5th of 2021 to establish regulations for the new market.
+Current medical dispensaries will have priority in licensing, but there will be an additional 26 social equity licenses granted.
+As of now, the state-verified medical marijuana dispensaries are the only type available.
+There are roughly 100 dispensaries throughout the state, with the greater Phoenix area home to the majority (Phoenix alone has over 20 different state-verified medical dispensaries).

 Arizona allows dispensaries to deliver to qualifying patients; however, there are quite a few guidelines they must follow to legally do so.
 Because of this, there are very few dispensaries that actually provide in-house delivery services.
 Fortunately, a local cannabis delivery service, Supurb, has legally made its way into the state’s medical marijuana infrastructure and is available for almost every dispensary.
 It works similarly to Uber Eats or Postmates and has been incredibly successful, especially during Covid-19 and the 2020 lockdowns.

 Per medical cannabis guidelines, deliveries can be made for up to 2.5 ounces at a time.
 However, this is also the maximum amount of cannabis a patient can buy every two weeks.
 Therefore, only 2.5 ounces can be delivered if this does not cause the patient to go over their bi-weekly limit.